What is life insurance?

 It's a product that provides financial security for your family.
 Here's what you need to know.

 Life insurance is an important way to provide protection for your family.
 However, it's often misunderstood, and misconceptions are plentiful—including that it's expensive and difficult to purchase.
-But once you have a basic understanding of what life insurance is, how it works and the two main types of life insurance, you’ll be on your way to providing protection and financial security for your family.
+But once you have a basic understanding of what life insurance is, how it works, and the two main types of life insurance, you’ll be on your way to providing protection and financial security for your family.

 What is life insurance?

-If you have people who depend on your income, like underage children, a spouse or elderly parents, then life insurance is imperative.
-You should also consider life insurance if someone would incur additional costs if you pass away (like childcare for example).
-The money obtained from a policy can help your family pay their regular monthly bills, your children’s future college tuition or for your funeral expenses and outstanding medical bills.
-In some cases, people decide to purchase a policy when a major life event takes place—like getting married, buying a home, starting a business or having a baby—but life insurance can be purchased at any time.
+If you have people who depend on your income, like underage children, a spouse, or elderly parents, then life insurance is important.
+You should also consider life insurance if someone would incur additional costs if you pass away (like childcare, for example).
+The money obtained from a policy can help your family pay their regular monthly bills, your children’s future college tuition, or for your funeral expenses and outstanding medical bills.

 Two basic types of life insurance